Minoru/blog.tty8.org/posts/2018-11-05-how-not-to-start-a-rust-rewrite.markdown

 &nbsp;

 That was the first of the series on rewriting Newsboat in Rust.
-In the next installment, I'll tell you how I ported a global mutable singleton, and rant about Rust's unit testing framework.
+In [the next installment][next], I'll tell you how I ported a global mutable singleton, and rant about Rust's unit testing framework.
 If you don't want to miss it, [subscribe](/subscribe.html)—via RSS, of course :) Happy coding!